The History of the Pinhole

 From Science to Art

-The Onion Field: A Turning Point
+The Oninion Field: A Turning Point

 For decades, the technique faded into obscurity until one photograph changed everything.
 In 1890 George Davison’s photograph The Onion Field reignited interest in pinhole photography.
-The image won the highest prize at the annual exhibition of the Photographic Society in London, proving that this technique could produce artistic and compelling images.
+The image won the highest prize at the annual exhibition of the Photographic Society in London, demonstrating that this technique could also produce artistic and compelling images.

 Between 1940 and 1960, interest in pinhole photography nearly disappeared.